wvdon/wvdon.github.io/_pages/about.md

   - /about.html
 ---

-I am a responsible, passionate, and self-motivated student who studying at Zhengzhou University.
+I am a responsible, passionate, and self-motivated student seeking admission to a PhD programme.
 My primary research interests revolve around Computational Biology and Deep Learning for Life Science.

-In this site, you can know below that:
-- Home: Home page about Me give a brief introduction.
-- Publications:  Some paper have been published.
-- Portfolio: Some unpublished Projects.
-- Blog Posts: Summary of Notes.

 And My detail CV is here [CV](./../files/CV_PHD_WeidongWu_24Fall.pdf)